JoaquinBeceiro/bills-tracker/README.md

 - Save bills to a spreadsheet quickly and easily
 - Separate types of expenses
 - Show all the records with graphs
-- Allow use by more than one user on the same spreadsheet
+- Share your expenses with others on the same spreadsheet
-- Recognize where your money goes!
+- Identify how are you spending your money!

 ## Screenshots